 Let’s get into the list

-Here are some tips, practices and products that I use to lead a low-tox life.
+Here are some tips, practices and products that I use regularly, during my low-tox life.
 If you’re interested to know more about any point, get in touch.
 You can also find loads of great articles and videos on all of these things online.
 For the most part, that’s how I learnt this stuff.
 The wormholes await!

 Most people believe hair that has been washed with chemical filled soap, then covered with man-made wax and finished with toxic hairspray is clean, yet hair that has been washed using nothing but filtered water is dirty.
 Consider that for a moment.
-Who sold us that idea and how much did they make from it?
+Who sold us that idea?
+How much did they make from it?

 We’ve been sold a lie when it comes to hygiene.
 Our bodies are not the enemy in our quest to be clean.
 Quite the opposite.
 Your body knows what it’s doing and will stay pretty clean with minimal effort.